Optimal promotions of new products on networks: Optimal promotions on infinite complete networks

 \section{Optimal promotions on infinite complete networks}

-In section~\ref{sec:gen} we saw that it is difficult to compute the optimal promotion on general networks.
-Then in section~\ref{sec:finite} we showed that the optimal promotion on complete homogeneous networks with $M$~nodes is the solution of $M$ coupled boundary-value problems.
-We now show that on infinite complete networks the optimal promotion can be reduced to a single boundary-value problem with two equations, without introducing any approximation.
-This will enable us not only to compute numerically the optimal strategy, but also to analyze its properties.
-To do this, we first recall
+In Section~\ref{sec:gen}, we showed that computing the optimal promotion on general networks is challenging.
+In Section~\ref{sec:finite}, we demonstrated that, for complete homogeneous networks with $M$~nodes, the optimal promotion is characterized by a system of $M$~coupled boundary-value problems.
+We now show that, for infinite complete networks, the problem can be reduced, without any approximation, to a single boundary-value problem involving only two equations.
+This reduction enables not only efficient numerical computation of the optimal strategy but also a deeper analytical understanding of its properties.
+To this end, we first recall the following convergence result.\footnote{Niu~\cite{Niu-02} established the convergence of~$f^{\rm complete}$ to $f^{\rm compart}$ under the assumption that the rate parameters~$p$ and~$q$ are constant over time.
+In the context of optimal promotions, however, it is necessary to extend this result to the case where these parameters vary over time~\cite{Bass-monotone-convergence-23}.}

 \begin{theorem}[\cite{Bass-monotone-convergence-23}] Let $f^{\rm complete}(t;p(t),q(t),M)$ denote the expected adoption level in the Bass model~\eqref{eqs:Bass-model} on the complete network~\eqref{eq:complete} with time-dependent parameters $p(t)$ and~$q(t)$.
-Then $\lim\limits_{M\to\infty}f^{\rm complete}=f^{\rm compart}$, where $f^{\rm compart}(t; p(t),q(t))$ is the solution of the compartmental Bass model with time-dependent parameters
+Then $\lim\limits_{M\to\infty}f^{\rm complete}(t;p(t),q(t),M)=f^{\rm compart}(t; p(t),q(t))$, where $f^{\rm compart}(t; p(t),q(t))$ is the solution of the compartmental Bass model with time-dependent parameters

-\end{theorem} The reduction of the system of $M$~master equations to a single ordinary differential equation enables us to express the optimal promotion as the solution of a single boundary-value problem: \begin{theorem} Consider the Bass model~\eqref{eqs:Bass-model} on the homogeneous complete network~\eqref{eq:complete} as $M\to\infty$.
+\end{theorem} The reduction of the infinite system of master equations to a single ordinary differential equation enables us to express the optimal promotion as the solution of a single boundary-value problem: \begin{theorem} Consider the Bass model~\eqref{eqs:Bass-model} on the homogeneous complete network~\eqref{eq:complete} as $M\to\infty$.
 Then the optimal promotion ${\bf s}^{\rm opt}:=(s_p^{\rm opt}, s_q^{\rm opt})$, see~\eqref{eq:profit}, satisfies the equation

 where $f(t)$ and $\Psi(t)$ are the solutions of the boundary-value problem